NocteDefensor/Sharelord/README.md

 # Sharelord (lowercase l)
 ![](https://github.com/NocteDefensor/ShareLord/blob/main/starlord-dance.gif)

-.NET Assembly to interact with Win32 APIs to create network shares, set ACE entries and share perms, and delete network shares.
+.NET Assembly to learn how to interact with Win32 APIs to create network shares, delete shares, and set share perms.
+It uses .NET methods to set ACE.
+Will eventually switch all to use Win32 APIs.
 Currently using PInvoke.
 I hope to switch to DInvoke soon when I figure out an memory access violation i'm running into.
 Help with DInvoke would be greatly appreciated.
 ---
 Sharelord is a command-line tool for managing Windows shared folders and their permissions.